 Questions to Ask When Calling References

 The end of the hiring process is in sight.
-Whether you've narrowed down your search to a couple candidates or there is one who seems to be the right fit for your family, reference checks should validate what you've observed in the interviews.
+Whether you've narrowed down your nanny or babysitter search to a couple candidates or there is one who seems to be the right fit for your family, reference checks should validate what you've observed in the interviews.
 Make sure to cover everything from work ethics to challenges on the job to personality quirks with their former employers -- the tough stuff matters.

 - How long did you employ her?